ioccc-src/winner/1993/rince/README.md

 refresh(),c=select(k,&y,0,0,(v.tv_usec=1<<17,&v))?getch():0;
 ```

-to another value like 18 or 19.
-You can do this via the alternate code like:
+to another value like 18 or 19 which you can do with the alternate code.

+### Alternate build:

 ```sh